 Our Minister and our Community Worker both received Leeds City Council Awards in 2017 for this work, and InterAct received commendations for work in the pandemic.Leeds City Awards 2017

-Support was also available, on a drop-in basis, to anyone with Smart phone, tablet, laptop or Internet problem, and the WiFi at the Café id free:
+Support used to be available at the Community Dafé, on a drop-in basis, to anyone with Smart phone, tablet, laptop or Internet problems, and the WiFi at the Café id free:

 At the young end of the age-range, we support THRIVE and run Messy Church in conjunction with other local churches.